 You may not receive federal financial aid at more than one institution of higher education for the same courses or at the same time.
 You must declare which institution is to be considered the "home school" or the institution where you will receive your degree for financial aid eligibility purposes.
 To be considered for financial aid as a dually enrolled student or a student taking courses elsewhere during a given semester, a consortium agreement form must be completed and approved by both Marshall University and the other school.
-Marshall University will only approve a consortium agreement when the host institution is a Title IV participating university or college.
+Marshall University will only approve a consortium agreement when the host institution is a Title IV participating in university or college.

 A student may receive student financial aid when participating in a Marshall University-sponsored study-abroad program for which Marshall University awards academic credit.
 In addition, the credits earned through the study abroad or exchange program must apply toward graduation in the student’s program at Marshall University.